-This course is designed to present the student with the fundamentals of traditional illustration for professional application.
-Primarily, traditional painting media are used.
+This course is designed to present the student with the fundamentals of illustration for professional application.
+Primarily, vector media are used.
 The course will cover illustration theory but will emphasize studio practice and skill development.

 Course Number Course Name Credits Lecture Hours Laboratory Hours Total Contact Hours DAA299 Special Topic TBD TBD TBD TBD